Our Services

 Many people take Xarelto specifically to prevent blood clots from forming in their legs or lungs.
 However, no anticoagulant is 100% protective.
 If you're experiencing symptoms such as:

-It's important not to ignore these signs.
-If you're concerned about these warning signs, you can use Ubie's free AI-powered Deep Vein Thrombosis (DVT) symptom checker to quickly assess your symptoms and understand what they might mean.
+It's important not to ignore these warning signs.
+If you're experiencing any concerning symptoms and want to understand what they might mean, you can use Ubie's free AI-powered symptom checker to quickly assess your condition in just a few minutes.
 However, this does not replace medical evaluation, especially if symptoms are severe or sudden.

 Xarelto must be taken exactly as prescribed.
 Body reactions sometimes occur because of: